-Renewable hydroelectric power accounts for approximately 35 percent of Cloverland Electric Cooperative’s power supply.
-The cooperative’s hydroelectric plant in Sault Sainte Marie, Michigan, generates 20 percent of the hydroelectric power.
-An additional 15 percent is generated from the U.S. Army Corps of Engineers hydro plant, located in the Soo Locks.
+Renewable hydroelectric power accounts for nearly 50 percent* of Cloverland Electric Cooperative’s power supply annually.
+The cooperative’s hydroelectric plant in Sault Sainte Marie, Michigan, generates 30 percent* of the hydroelectric power.
+An additional 20 percent* is generated from the U.S. Army Corps of Engineers hydro plant, located in the Soo Locks. *Percentages fluctuate monthly.

 The excavation of the hydro canal began in September 1898 and was completed in June 1902.
 It is lined with more than 10,000 white pine timbers native to the area to strengthen and stabilize the structure.